Presumption of death: Presumption of Death Act 2013

-These processes were not considered satisfactory, and so in February–March 2013, the Presumption of Death Act 2013 was passed to simplify this process.
+These processes were not considered satisfactory, and so in February–March 2013, the Presumption of Death Act 2013 (c.
+13) was passed to simplify this process.
 The new act, which is based on the Presumption of Death (Scotland) Act 1977, allows applying to the High Court to declare a person presumed dead.
 This declaration is conclusive and cannot be appealed.
 It is recorded on a new Register of Presumed Deaths, and has the same effect as a registration of death.
 Death is taken to occur on (a) the last day that they could have been alive (if the court is satisfied that they are dead), or (b) the day seven years after the date they were last seen (if death is presumed by the elapse of time).

 In England and Wales, if the authorities believe there should be an inquest, the local coroner files a report.
 This may be done to help a family receive a death certificate that may bring some closure.
 An inquest strives to bring any suspicious circumstances to light.
 The coroner then applies to the Secretary of State for Justice, under the Coroners Act 1988 section 15, for an inquest with no body.
 The seven years rule only applies in the High Court of Justice on the settlement of an estate.
 According to a spokesman for the Ministry of Justice, the number of requests received each year is fewer than ten, but few of these are refused.
 Without a body, an inquest relies mostly on evidence provided by the police, and whether senior officers believe the missing person is dead.
 One notable person presumed dead under the Act is the 7th Earl of Lucan (Lord Lucan), who was last seen alive in 1974 (although there have been numerous alleged sightings since that time), and whose death certificate was issued in February 2016.

 The incidence of presumed death in England and Wales is considered low – in September 2011, it was estimated that only 1% of the 200,000 missing persons each year remained unaccounted for after 12 months, with a cumulative total of 5,500 missing persons by September 2011.